Cry to Heaven: Critical reception

 Cry to Heaven sold fewer hardcover copies than The Feast of All Saints, which had sold fewer than 20,000 copies in hardcover.
 Cry to Heaven, like The Feast of All Saints, did not reach the same level of success that Interview with the Vampire did.

 Cry to Heaven received mixed reviews.
 The Washington Posts Joseph McLellan called it "an absorbing look at a fascinating and little-known world."
 McLellan wrote that Rice's historical research, writing, and subject matter of opera and castrati distinguished it from other historical novels.
 Alice Hoffman, in her review for The New York Times Book Review, described it as "bold and erotic, laced with luxury, sexual tension, music".
 However, she felt that Rice falsely increased narrative tension through "melodramatic dialogue, odd elongation of words, [and] a confusing switch of narrative focus".
 Michiko Kakutani of The New York Times called it a "dark, humid melodrama" and enjoyed the historical details and Tonio's "emotional development", although she wrote that the secondary characters were two-dimensional and superficial.
 Additionally, she stated that Rice's frequent foreshadowing and the clichéd and emotionally overwrought dialogue detracted from the novel's appeal.
 Writing for The Los Angeles Times Book Review, Pat Hilton wrote that, excepting the conclusion, Cry to Heaven was "satisfying", and felt that its questions about masculinity were contemporary.

 Film adaptation

 In November 2025, Tom Ford was reported to be directing, writing, and producing a feature film adaptation of the novel.
 The film is currently in pre-production and will begin principal photography in January 2026.
-The film will also be the acting debut for Adele, who stars alongside an ensemble cast of Nicholas Hoult, Aaron Taylor-Johnson, Ciarán Hinds, George MacKay, Mark Strong, Colin Firth, Paul Bettany, Owen Cooper, Hunter Schafer, Thandiwe Newton, Théodore Pellerin, Daryl McCormack, Cassian Bilton, and Lux Pascal.
+The film will also be the acting debut of Adele, who stars alongside an ensemble cast of Nicholas Hoult, Aaron Taylor-Johnson, Ciarán Hinds, George MacKay, Mark Strong, Colin Firth, Paul Bettany, Owen Cooper, Hunter Schafer, Thandiwe Newton, Théodore Pellerin, Daryl McCormack, Cassian Bilton, and Lux Pascal.